Accessibility Statement for Slindon Parish Council

 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille:

-We will do our best to respond within seven working days.
+We will do our best to respond within seven working days but much sooner whenever possible.

 Reporting accessibility problems with this website